canokeys/canokey-documentation/content/development/protocols/_index.md

 - The HMAC extension
 - Ed25519

+See the [FIDO2 / CTAP2 protocol documentation](ctap2/) for the command list, GetInfo contents, supported algorithms and extensions, and firmware-specific behavior.

 #### OpenPGP Smart Card 3.4

 CanoKey implements all the mandatory features of the [specification](https://gnupg.org/ftp/specs/OpenPGP-smart-card-application-3.4.pdf).
 Besides, the following optional features are also implemented: